vinisaveg/umbrella-authentication/README.md

 ### :mag: About

-U/A is a simple authentication app, wich you can use in your future or even apply to your current application.
+U/A is a simple authentication app, wich was made to share and gather knowledge about the React Native and Node.js environment.

 ### :sparkler: Design